 In 2018 the new Global Museum opened, including a new exhibition gallery, a state-of-the-art collections preservation facility, and a teaching classroom and digital lab housed in the Fine Arts Building.
 The Global Museum is a university museum that serves as a teaching lab for the Museum Studies program, an academic resource for the university, and a public space for the greater Bay Area community in which to appreciate the power of diverse communities in a globally connected world.

 In more recent times, filmmakers as diverse as Francis Ford Coppola and Ken Burns have given talks, master classes and screenings of their work.
 Our alumni have also returned to critique student work, provide internships and continue the tradition of giving back to their community.
 And the school has long-standing relationships with the San Francisco Film Society and Bay Area Video Coalition, among many other San Francisco-based film production and culture institutions.

 Today, the School of Art (renamed in 2015) serves approximately 18–24 graduate students earning a master of fine arts, and more than 500 undergraduate majors and nearly 100 minors.
-Students take classes from a diverse group of more than 14 tenure-line faculty committed to exploring all dimensions of art practice and art history from traditional painting to performance and installation as well as art history, covering all time periods with a global perspective.
+It also includes the nationally recognized M.A. program in Museum Studies.
+Students take classes from a diverse group of more than 14 tenure-line faculty committed to exploring all dimensions of art practice, museum studies, and art history from traditional painting to performance and installation as well as art history, covering all time periods with a global perspective.

 Additionally, artists living and working in the Bay Area regularly teach in the school.
 All the while, our faculty continues to make diverse art works, write articles and books on historical and contemporary art, and deliver talks around the world on the meaning of their art practice, and diverse scholarly topics such as "Artists’ Magazines" the "Art and Architecture of Islam."